Lewis & Clark National Historic Trail

 Missouri State Parks begins converting the abandoned MKT bed into the Katy Trail.

-Demonstration capture launches; pairs with the already-complete Missouri River map.
+The 30-mile Rocheport demonstration capture launches; pairs with the already-complete Missouri River map.

 Are you with DNR, NPS, Magnificent Missouri, a friends-of-the-trail group, a chamber, or a trail business?
 Drop your details and we'll be in touch about segment selection, introductions, and how the demonstration can complement your work.